 Fort Hays State University > About FHSU > Academic Divisions > College of Arts and Sciences > Department of Physics > Seminar

-For the 2012-2013 academic year the department of physics will be hosting seminar talks every other Friday afternoon in TH209.
-Refreshments will be served starting at 3:00 p.m., and the talks will begin at 3:30 p.m.
+For the 2013-2014 academic year the department of physics will again be hosting seminar talks every other Friday afternoon in TH106.
+Refreshments will be served starting at 3:15 p.m., and the talks will begin at 3:30 p.m.
 The duration of the talks may range from 15 minutes to 50 minutes, and they will be at a level accessible to freshmen physics majors.
 Non-physics faculty and students are welcome to attend.
 If you wish to contribute a talk, please contact the chair of the seminar committee, Dr. C.D.
 Clark III.

 Fall 2012 Schedule